rlhadas/dtldiameter/README.md

 > DTLMedian.py filename dup_cost transfer_cost loss_cost [-r] [-c]

 So, the user must enter the name of the file from which to take the data (in .newick format) as well as the costs associated with a duplication event, transfer event, and loss event, respectively.
-By default, all valid calls will return the full median reconciliation, however the user may add to the ouput by including the options shown above, with a newline separating each different value returned.
-Including the -r option adds a random single-path median reconciliation, drawn from the full median reconciliation, to the output.
-Including the -c option adds the number of single-path medians that could be derived from the full median reconciliation to the output.
+By default, all valid calls will return the full median reconciliation, however the user may add to the output by including the options shown below, with a newline separating each different value returned.

+#### Optional Flags

+* -r or --random: adds a random single-path median reconciliation, drawn from the full median reconciliation, to the output

+* -c or --count: adds the number of single-path medians that could be derived from the full median reconciliation to the output

 If both of these options are selected, the order of the printed output is: the full median reconciliation, the number of medians, a randomly selected median.

 ### Via Interactive Mode